Fill in the Blanks

 Drop-Down

-Follow these steps to set up fill in the blank assessments:
+Follow these steps to set up fill in the blank assessments manually:

 1. On the General page, enter the following information: